notnotnithin/AWS-Certified-Cloud-Practitioner-Notes/sections/databases.md

 - AWS offers us to **manage** different databases
 - **Benefits include:**
   - Quick to provision, High Availability, Vertical and Horizontal Scaling
-  - Automated Backup & Restore, Operations, Upgrades
+  - They also include some utilities to do Automated Backup & Restore, Operations, Upgrades
-  - Operating System Patching is handled by AWS
+  - Operating System Patching of the underlying instance is handled by AWS
   - Monitoring, alerting are going to be integrated
-- Note: many database technologies could be run on EC2, but you must handle yourself the resiliency, backup, patching, high availability, fault tolerance, scaling.
-This is why using a managed databases is going to be a lifesaver
+- Note: many database technologies could be run on EC2, but when you install your database on the EC2 instance, then you must handle yourself the resiliency, backup, patching, high availability, fault tolerance, and scaling.
+This is why using a managed databases are going to be a lifesaver

 | **AWS Responsibility**                      | **Customer Responsibility**                      |
 | ------------------------------------------- | ------------------------------------------------ |